 In 2015, Nepal was hit with its biggest earthquake in 80 years, killing nearly 9,000 people and injuring 22,000 more.
-Several of our staff are from Nepal and to us it was important to show support for them as well as to do something from a humanitarian stance.
-When we first started conversations, our hope was that if we could touch the lives of 10 or even 20 people then it would make a difference.
-Little did we know just how much more we were able to do.
+Several of our staff are from Nepal and to us it was important to show support for them, as well as to do something from a humanitarian stance.
+When we first started planning, our hope was that if we could touch the lives of 10 or even 20 people then it would make a difference.
+Little did we know just how much more we would be able to do.

-After much deliberation, the directors and organisers of the Whisky Show decided to host a charity tasting with a special bottling created for the event.
-The Karuizawa masterclass, hosted by Dave Broom, was attended by 45 people and raised £250,000.
-Auctioning a further two of the special bottles in the UK and Hong Kong raised £20,000 more.
+After much deliberation, the directors and organisers of Whisky Show decided to host a charity tasting with a special bottling created for the event.
+A Karuizawa masterclass, featuring whisky bottled specially for the event and hosted by Dave Broom, was attended by 45 people and raised £250,000.
+Auctioning a further two of the special bottles in the UK and Hong Kong raised another £20,000.

 After extensive research and consultations with a number of organisations, we selected the charities we would work with.
 We then worked closely with them to ascertain which projects we and they felt would do the most good for the largest number of people, across as wide an area as possible.

 We are delighted to have been able to support the following charitable organisations:

 Maiti Nepal works to protect Nepali girls and women from crimes like domestic violence, trafficking for flesh trade, child prostitution, child labour and various forms of abuse, exploitation and torture.